Payment rails, the ins and outs of financial payment tech

 When the customer is ready to make a purchase, they can simply authorise the digital wallet to communicate with the merchant’s payment processing system.

 The payment is then actioned, and the funds are transferred to the merchant’s account.
-In cases where the tokenised card / debit information has changed, Account Updater technology enables card information changes (such as expiration date changes, account number changes, account closures, and more) to be conveniently updated.
+In cases where the tokenized card/debit information has changed, Account Updater technology enables card information changes (such as expiration date changes, account number changes, account closures, and more) to be conveniently updated.

 One of the most common uses of digital wallets is the storage of cryptocurrency.